thra5herxb12s: Not bad at all that little engine should be capable of running a 3kva generator whenever you want to upgrade.

 schickmann: What did you use to create tension on the belt to keep belt tight?
 I can see the bracket on the lower lobe of alternator...but what is the adjustor on the upper lobe attached to?

 Life is illusion: Could you please tell me what is the difference between the size of magnets in 100amp alternators and 60amps alternators?
 Do 100amp ones have bigger/stronger magnets or just thicker and longer wires are used for windings?

 goodcat1982: homebuilt? lol please.
-All you've done is connected 2 pulleys from and
+All you've done is connected 2 pulleys from and engine and a PMA

 darion gordon: U did not make that

 Juston Townson: I have a harbor freight engine as well with a Omar from windblue and use this to charge a large bat.
 Bank.
 When batteries are at 60 percent I don't need to worry about over voltage, but yet I am putting in the amps needed to charge the batteries.
 This engine as run my camper for weeks without shutting it off!
 I have an external tank that will go a week with it just above idle!
 I love this stuff.
 LOL.
 Nice work.

 dougaustintx: If I were still using the permanent magnet alternator, I might consider a clutch to eliminate the cogging effect at startup.
 I switched to a regular high capacity car alternator early on.
 With the car alternator (non-permanent magnet) I have a way to regulate the charge going to the battery.
 I still feel like an over-center type of lever engagement would be better and more reliable than a centrifugal clutch.

 bartybollocks: Nice build, I am about to build something similar, had you considered using a centrifugal clutch?